 BC Assessment determines the assessed value of your property based on a valuation date of July 1st of each year.
 Your assessment notice is mailed to you by BC Assessment in January and contains your assessed value, property classification, and tax exemption* status.
 In early spring, your taxing authority sets its property tax rates for each of the nine property classes and applies the applicable rate, i.e. residential, to your property’s assessed value, less the value of any applicable tax exemptions.
 The taxing authority mails you a property tax notice which details the property taxes payable by you to them.

-*A tax exemption is a release from paying all, or a portion of property tax levied by a taxing authority, i.e. a municipality, First Nation, or the surveyor of taxes in rural areas.
+*A tax exemption is a release from paying all, or a portion of property tax levied by a taxing authority, i.e. a municipality, Indigenous community, or the surveyor of taxes in rural areas.

 How are assessed values, property tax rates, and property taxes related and what influences your property taxes?